-Repeatedly, CAPDM has urged the PMPRB to take the appropriate, broader view.
-Despite these efforts, the PMPRB has not engaged meaningfully with our industry, and that is reflected in the "Revised Guidelines."
+Repeatedly, CAPDM has urged the PMPRB to take an appropriate, broader view.
+Despite these efforts, the PMPRB has yet to meaningfully engage with our industry.

 CAPDM understands from previous conversations with the PMPRB that pharmaceutical distribution is out of the PMPRB's scope.
 However, given the effects of PMPRB's decisions on the distribution sector and consequently on equitable access to medicines for Canadians, we urge the PMPRB to include language in the consultation report that recognizes and highlights the significant negative consequences on pharmaceutical distribution, and to alert government partners to the supply chain vulnerabilities the "Revised Guidelines" present and the need for compensatory measures.